-We have checklists, practical tips and handy hints which may be useful references for lawyers practising in the Family Division of the Children’s Court.
+These checklists, practical tips and handy hints which may be useful references for lawyers practising in the Family Division of the Children’s Court.

-Child Protection Duty Lawyer Guidelines must be applied by all Victoria Legal Aid (VLA) child protection lawyers, community legal centres and private practitioners delivering child protection duty lawyer services at Children’s Court (Family Division) locations across Victoria.
+Child protection duty lawyer guidelines must be applied by all those delivering child protection duty lawyer services at Children’s Court (Family Division) locations across Victoria including:

-The guidelines set out:
+The guidelines set out the:

-The guidelines are available on the Duty lawyers in the Children's Court Family Division (child protection) page.
-They were developed as part of the Child Protection Transformation program.
-For more information about the process that led to this, see Child Protection Legal Aid Services Review.
+For more information about the process that led to this, visit Child Protection Legal Aid Services Review.

 Guides

-For children to understand and participate in child protection proceedings, they need high-quality legal services tailored to their individual needs.
 This guide has been developed to help lawyers acting for children, either on a direct instructions or best interests basis, to carry out their role confidently and effectively.
-This guide draws on the insights and experience of child protection lawyers, as well as young people with experience of the child protection system.

 Checklists

-- Children's Court Family Division adult/parent capacity checklist (doc, 220 KB)(opens in a new window)
+Children's Court Family Division adult/parent capacity checklist

-Handy hints in checklist form for assessing the capacity of children aged ten or higher to give direct instructions in the Family Division of the Children's Court.
-This document has been updated to take into account the 2013 amendments to the Children, Youth and Families Act 2005. - Children's Court Family Division – taking instructions from young children (doc, 173.53 KB)(opens in a new window)
+This checklist provides handy hints in checklist form for assessing the capacity of children aged ten or higher to give direct instructions in the Family Division of the Children's Court.

-Handy hints in checklist form for tracking whether the child protection system is appropriately managing cases involving Aboriginal or Torres Strait Islander children.
+Use these handy hints in checklist form for tracking whether the child protection system is appropriately managing cases involving Aboriginal or Torres Strait Islander children.

 Case strategy